janikvonrotz/Zenkom/README.md

 To run this project install [Meteor](https://www.meteor.com/install).

-Install project dependecies and run the development environment.
+Install project dependecies.

     meteor npm install

+Copy the `_settings-dev.json` template, name it `settings-dev.json` and update the settings.

+Run the development environment.

     meteor npm run dev

-Open [http://localhost:3000](http://localhost:3000) in your browser.
+Open [http://localhost:3000](http://localhost:3000) in your browser and login with `einstein@ldap.forumsys.com:password`.

 ## Features